 How Often Should You Conduct a Customer Satisfaction Survey?

-Regardless of how I ask my customers for their feedback, what I ask them or when I survey them, the most important aspect of the customer satisfaction survey is what I do with their answers.
+The most important aspect of the customer satisfaction survey is what you do with their answers.